ISISComputingGroup/ibex_developers_manual/Reflectometry-IOC.md

 - `Component`: Component manages the distance between the beam and the component without affecting the beam (e.g. a slit).
 - `TiltingComponent`: Component manages the angle and distance between the incoming beam and the component without affecting the beam (e.g. a slit with a rotation stage).
-- `ReflectingComponent`: Component manages the angle and distance between the incoming beam and the component, outgoing beam is reflected from this angle (assume infitely long reflector at angle and distance from the incoming beam)
+- `ReflectingComponent`: Component manages the angle and distance between the incoming beam and the component, outgoing beam is reflected from this angle (assume infinitely long reflector at angle and distance from the incoming beam)
 - `ThetaComponent`: Component manages the angle between the incoming beam and the outgoing beam at the sample position.
     - The readback calculates the angle to the beam intercept of another component.
 Note that if that component has a beam offset it will not be the position of the component but the position without the offset.
 The component used is the first component which is in the beam on its list in its configuration.
 For a beam line may contain an analyser followed by a detector if the analyser is in the beam it will be the angle to the analyser otherwise it is the angle to the detector.
     - The setpoint works in the same way as the `ReflectingComponent` except that it will update the beam path of disabled components which define its angle.